-Our chosen site for the proposed new substation is on the land north east of Leylodge, Kintore, Aberdeenshire.
+Our chosen site for the proposed new substation is on the land north west of Leylodge, Kintore, Aberdeenshire.
 This site was chosen as it is adjacent to the existing substation in Kintore to which our proposals must electrically connect with.

 The following additional factors were considered during the site selection appraisal review of the site for suitability including, ecology, drainage, topography, flood risk, ground conditions, access constraints and proximity to the existing transmission network.
+These were reviewed also, in line with our proposed Gas Insulated Switchgear (GIS) solution.

 Construction of the substation will require plant and machinery, along with vehicles to transport materials and workers to site.
-The largest plant items for the substation will be the installation of two 1200 MVA super grid transformers.

 We are currently considering options for our substation design.
-It is the current view that an Air Insulted Switchgear (AIS) substation will be the preferred solution.
+It is the current view that a GIS substation will be the preferred solution.